varun-go/varun-go.github.io/_projects/neural-network-potential/01-intropost.md

 2.
 -->

 The atomic environment vector (AEV) is a feature vector that describes the local atomic environment around a specific atom.
-There are different methods for constructing these
+There are different methods for constructing the AEV, but we will focus on the method used in Behler-Parrinello NNP.
+These networks use atom-centered symmetry functions (ACSFs) to construct the AEV.
+The ACSFs have a set of parameters that capture different angular and radial information about the local atomic environment.
+The AEVs are constructed by combining the values of many of these functions values.

-### Atom-centered symmetry functions (ACSFs)
+## Atom-centered symmetry functions (ACSFs)

 These functions are used to describe the local atomic environment around a central atom.
-These functions combine the pairwise distances between the central atom and its neighbors.
+These functions use internal coordinate representations of the system by using pairwise distances and angular information.
+As a result, they are translationally and rotationally invariant.
+This aspect is important as it helps reduce the complexity of the neural network.

 **Cutoff Function ($G_1$)**

 First, we consider the cutoff function which is for 2-body interactions.
-The cutoff function is used to weigh pair contributions based on the Euclidean distance between the particles.
-The function smoothly decay to 0 at the cutoff distance.
+The cutoff function is used to weigh pair contributions based on the Euclidean distance between a central particle and its neigbhors.
+The function smoothly decays to 0 at the cutoff distance.
 Two commonly used cutoff functions are:

 $$
 r_{ij} = | \mathbf{r}_i - \mathbf{r}_j |